The Bruce Peninsula is a compelling place to visit.

 driving directions to help you find your way a little easier.
 These driving

 directions have been divided into sections.
-First, we have defined directions
+First, we have defined maps

 according to your geographic access point to the region.
 And, secondly, we have

-provided a more leisurely set of directions to allow you to explore the region
+provided a more leisurely route to allow you to explore the region

-more thoroughly as you travel from the base peninsula in Owen Sound to the tip
+more thoroughly as you travel from the base of the peninsula in Owen Sound to the tip

 of the peninsula in Tobermory.